farazsth98/farazsth98.github.io/_posts/2015-07-13-poliCTF-John-The-Packer.md

 ---
 layout: post
 title: poliCTF 2015 John the packer 350
-category: CTF
+category: Reverse Engineering
-tags: RE CTF poliCTF
+tags: RE poliCTF
 ---

-# poliCTF 2015 'John the packer'
 **Points:** 350
 **Solves:** 50
-**Category:** Reverse
+**Category:** Reverse Engineering
 **Description:**

 > John's greatest skill is to pack everything and everywhere with everyone.
 He doesn't want that someone reverse his super secret program.
 So he wrote a magic packing system.
 Can you show to John that his packing system is not a good anti-reversing solution?
 N.B.
 Unfortunately John The Packer has multiple solution, so if you have a solution that is not accepted by the scoreboard (but is accepted by the binary) please contact an OP on IRC